 Once you complete this step, you know the basics of how to quilt!

 Though we are (or become) passionate about quilting, we always look for ways to speed up the process.

 Here are some techniques that will help us to complete the work of quilting and get to the enjoying the quilt part faster...

 Sometimes we may feel constrained by traditional piecing techniques because at most times things need to line up just so in order to get a pleasing look.

 I like to mix it up a little bit and add some improvisational quilting techniques.
 Here are a few...

 Improv techniques are very informal and very forgiving as you put together your

-However, these quilting basics, and slightly beyond, will put you well on your way to becoming a confident quilter.
+However, these quilting basics (and maybe slightly beyond) will put you well on your way to becoming a confident quilter.

-You will see that it is easy to learn how to quilt!
+You will say...
+It's easy to learn how to quilt!